Maine Requires Covid-19 Training for Retail Employees Before Opening

 Maine’s Covid-19 response allows for a phased reopening of certain businesses in specific industries.
 As part of the state’s reopening plan, the Maine Department of Economic Development has issued Covid-19 Prevention Checklists for Businesses that must be completed by a given business before reopening.
 These Checklists specifically state that “[i]n order to open, businesses must commit to complying with the requirements of these checklists by filling out [an] online form.”

-The Checklists, which vary by industry, require employee safety training in several industries, such as retail, lodging, restaurants, and fitness centers.
+The Checklists require employee safety training in several industries, such as retail, lodging, restaurants, and fitness centers.
 The mandated training generally must include certain content, including:

 - Hand hygiene